 In the last Parliament I was Chair of the Welsh Affairs Committee on which I led an inquiry on cross-border public services in Wales and the potential benefits of the 2012 London Olympics and Paralympics.
 The committee published a major report on Globalisation and several other reports.

-In the present Parliament I have been elected Chair of the Joint Committee on Human Rights and also chair of the All Party Parliamentary Group on Archives and History.
-The Joint Committee has already produced reports on Extradition, Policing Protest and Independent Living for Disabled People and is currently inquiry into the human rights of unaccompanied migrant children and young people.
+In the present Parliament I have been elected Chair of the Joint Committee on Human Rights and also chair of the All Party Parliamentary Group on Archives and History and recently the All Party Parliamentary Group on Down’s Syndrome.
+The Joint Committee has already produced reports on Extradition, Policing Protest and Independent Living for Disabled People and the human rights of unaccompanied migrant children and young people.
+It is currently engaged in an enquiry into legal aid reforms.

 I delivered the Welsh Political Archive Annual Lecture in 2010 at the National Library of Wales.